hexian000/neosocksd/API.md

 - **Content**: Lua ruleset script or Lua module script
 - **Status**: HTTP 200, HTTP 500

+Load the posted script and use it as follows:

+1. If module name is not specified, replace the ruleset.
+2. If module name is specified, replace the named Lua module.
+3. If the field `_G.name` refers to the named module, update it.

 ### /ruleset/gc

-Trigger the garbage collector to free some memory.

 - **Method**: POST
 - **Content**: None
 - **Status**: HTTP 200

+Trigger the garbage collector to free some memory.

 ## Ruleset Callbacks